Ain Ebel: Demographics

-The people of Ain Ebel are mainly Maronite Catholics, Greek Catholics and Armenian Catholics.
+The people of Ain Ebel are predominantly Maronite Catholics, with a large community of Greek Catholics and a smaller one of Armenian Catholics In 2009, there were 410 members of the Saint-Élie parish of the Melkite Church in the village.
+In 2014 Christians made up 99.05% of registered voters in Ain Ebel, with 79.83% of the voters were Maronite Catholics and 15.39% were Greek Catholics.

 Education

 There are three schools in the village: two private schools (Saints-Cœurs and Saint Joseph) and one public school.
 Of the three, the oldest is Saints-Cœurs, which was established by the Jesuits in 1881.